 A good greeting is more than a hello.
 It is a first impression.

 Action: You can get the 2 DVD Combo Set of Greeter Training DVDs from the store as a potential resource.

 Being friendly to your church visitor means that the church family is listening, inviting, encouraging, and caring.

 Action: Help them get that vision for hospitality by casting it when you can in sermons, meetings, and Sunday school classes.

-Action: Read How to Prepare a welcome packet, perpetually one of the 10 ten articles on this website each since since I wrote it years.
+Action: Read How to Prepare a Welcome Packet, perpetually one of the top ten articles on this website each year since I wrote it.

 Include current information on upcoming programs and an invitation to meet with the pastor.

-Include the ONE simple next step visitors can take to build relationship with your church family.
+Include the ONE simple next step visitors can take to build a relationship with your church family.

 4. Have a reception after the service.